 Credit utilization is how much of your total available credit you’re currently using.
 It is represented by a percentage called the credit utilization ratio.
 Credit utilization accounts for around 30% of your credit score, which lenders look at to judge your loan application.

-Let’s go over what you should know about credit utilization ratios and how they affect your credit score.
+Let’s go over what you should know about credit utilization ratios and how they affect your credit score, especially when considering taking out or managing personal loans.

 Understanding credit utilization ratio and its impact on credit score